State coronavirus cases rise by 9,989; deaths increase by 48

 After a three-day holiday weekend, cases increased by 6,336 Monday and by 7,347 Tuesday.
 But over the previous four days, cases climbed 41,714, including 10,059 Sunday, the record 11,458 Saturday, 9,488 Friday and 10,109 Thursday.
 The previous record before the four-day spurt was 9,585 one Saturday ago.

-Since the first two cases were announced four months ago on March 1, the total has surged to 2,322,389, which is more than 1 percent of the state's population and third in the nation behind New York with 423,491, California with 287,514 and Texas with 219,253.
+Since the first two cases were announced four months ago on March 1, the total has surged to 233,783, which is more than 1 percent of the state's population and fourth in the nation behind New York with 424,247, California with 295,115 and Texas with 228,357.

 In one week, Florida's cases have risen by 67,495 for an increase of 43.2 percent.